tinacms/tina.io/content/docs/advanced/creating-field-component.md

           min="0"
           max="10"
           step=".1"
-          {...props.input} // This will pass along props.input.onChange to set our form values.
+          {...props.input} // This will pass along props.input.onChange to set our form values as this input changes.
         />
       </div>
     </>